646.757.4500 • 800.605.1500

-Just because a building complied with the applicable codes at the time it was constructed does not mean that hazardous defects are permitted.
+Just because a building complied with the applicable codes at the time it was constructed does not mean hazardous defects are permitted.
 Failing to maintain a building or site in a safe condition is never "grandfathered".

-Heimer Engineering's Engineers have seen many reports where defects were cited, but are irrelevant to the accident that caused the injury.
+We have seen many reports where defects were cited, but are irrelevant to the accident that caused the injury.
 For example, if a client fell at the top of a set of steps, defects near the bottom of the steps are irrelevant.

 De Minimis Defects

-The question is who decides if a defect is de minimis?
+Who decides if a defect is de minimis?
 Is it decided by the Attorneys, the law, or the Engineer?
 Engineers need to take into account whether a defect is de minimis in determining the proximate cause of an accident and subsequent injury.
 It a Professional Engineer determines that a defect is the proximate cause of an injury, then it is axiomatic that the defect is not de minimis.

 "Old School" Engineers

 After World War II, Engineering moved from war-related work to developing products for consumers and of national interest (such as the space program).
 There were few universally accepted standards other than building codes and mechanical standards (for example, screw sizes or wire sizes).
-Many of the Engineers who graduated college before the mid-1970s were used to creating their own standards, and possibly changing these standards from project to project.
+Many Engineers who graduated before the mid-1970s were used to creating their own standards, and possibly changing these standards from project to project.
 These "Old School" Engineers worked according to rules and standards created on an as-needed basis.

 Some of the "Old School" Engineers retired from their full-time employment and went on to be consulting Engineers.
 The problem is that they continued to analyze the way they worked in the past.
 These Engineers approached accident investigations the same way they had worked their whole life.
 The result was reports that reflected the Engineer's standards or the Engineer's interpretation of Building Codes without regard to the realities of how the Department of Buildings interprets codes or accepted practices.